eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 + Published papers (e.g. in Supercomputing, IPDPS, or PPOPP) and/or open-source code that demonstrate your skills in writing fast code.
 + Familiarity with GPU computing (CUDA, OpenCL) is preferred
 + After CUDA, learn OpenACC before OpenCL.
++ Proficient with parallel programming and performance optimization techniques such as NEON, OpenCL, OpenGL ES, Metal and Vulkan;
 + skill set:
 	- Multi-GPU software development engineer
 	- Design, develop and debug multi-GPU drivers and software